United States v. Jones (2012): Concurring opinions

-Justice Sotomayor

-Justice Sonia Sotomayor was the fifth justice to concur with Scalia's opinion, making hers the decisive vote.
-"As the majority's opinion makes clear", she noted, "Katz's reasonable-expectation-of-privacy test augmented, but did not displace or diminish, the common-law trespassory test that preceded it".
-She agreed with Alito's expectation of privacy reasoning with respect to long-term surveillance, but she went a step further by also disputing the constitutionality of warrantless short-term GPS surveillance.
-Even during short-term monitoring, she reasoned, GPS surveillance can precisely record an individual's every movement, and hence can reveal completely private destinations, like "trips to the psychiatrist, the plastic surgeon, the abortion clinic, the AIDS treatment center, the strip club, the criminal defense attorney, the by-the-hour motel, the union meeting, the mosque, synagogue or church, the gay bar and on and on."
+Justice Sonia Sotomayor was the fifth justice to join Scalia's opinion, making hers the decisive vote; she also wrote a separate concurring opinion.
+"As the majority's opinion makes clear," she noted, "Katz's reasonable-expectation-of-privacy test augmented, but did not displace or diminish, the common-law trespassory test that preceded it".
+She agreed with Justice Samuel Alito's expectation of privacy reasoning with respect to long-term surveillance (see below), but she went a step further by also disputing the constitutionality of warrantless short-term GPS surveillance.
+Even during short-term monitoring, she reasoned, GPS surveillance can precisely record an individual's every movement, and hence can reveal completely private destinations, like "trips to the psychiatrist, the plastic surgeon, the abortion clinic, the AIDS treatment center, the strip club, the criminal defense attorney, the by-the-hour motel, the union meeting, the mosque, synagogue or church, the gay bar and on and on".
 Sotomayor added:

 Sotomayor distinguished the present case from Knotts, reminding that Knotts suggested that a different principle might apply to situations in which every a person's movement was completely monitored for 24 hours.

-Justice Alito

-In his concurring opinion, Justice Samuel Alito wrote with respect to privacy: "short-term monitoring of a person’s movements on public streets accords with expectations of privacy" but "the use of longer term GPS monitoring in investigations of most offenses impinges on expectations of privacy."
+In his own concurring opinion, Justice Samuel Alito wrote with respect to privacy: "short-term monitoring of a person's movements on public streets accords with expectations of privacy" but "the use of longer term GPS monitoring in investigations of most offenses impinges on expectations of privacy".
 Alito argued against the majority's reliance on trespass under modern circumstances.
 Specifically, he argued that the common law property-based analysis of a "search" under the Fourth Amendment did not apply to such electronic situations as the one that occurred in this case.
-He further argued that following the doctrinal changes in Katz, a technical trespass leading to the gathering of evidence was "neither necessary nor sufficient to establish a constitutional violation".Justice Scalia countered this quote from Karo (that "[trespass is] neither necessary nor sufficient...") by calling it "irrelevant" – Karo contemplated a seizure, not a search, and trespass has no bearing on the constitutionality of a seizure.
-Jones, 565 U.S. at 408, n.5.
-In his concurring opinion Alito outlined that long-term surveillance can reveal everything about a person:
+He further argued that following the doctrinal changes in Katz, a technical trespass leading to the gathering of evidence was "neither necessary nor sufficient to establish a constitutional violation."